coyote4/PyTorch-YOLOv3/README.md

 This is a fork of https://github.com/eriklindernoren/PyTorch-YOLOv3.

 My initial intent was to get rid of tensorboard and some of torch warnings.
-I end up focussing on training with custom data as the original authors code is available at https://github.com/pjreddie/darknet, and comparison with respect to the original performace for pytorch implementation is done by eriklindernoren at https://github.com/eriklindernoren/PyTorch-YOLOv3.
+I end up focussing on training with custom data as the original authors' code is available at https://github.com/pjreddie/darknet, and comparison with respect to the original performace for pytorch implementation is done by eriklindernoren at https://github.com/eriklindernoren/PyTorch-YOLOv3.

 The codes are tested with Python 3.6.2 and torch 1.2.0.